-Goal 2, R4: Promote access to beaches and coastal areas that can provide refuge from extreme heat events for inland and other residents.
+Promote access to beaches, coastal areas, and inland waterways that can provide refuge from extreme heat events for heat-vulnerable residents.

-• A disproportionate number of disadvantaged populations live in inland areas that are more prone to extreme heat.
-Access projects could include campgrounds and cabins, trails, parking lots, restrooms, etc. along with efforts to reduce barriers to coastal access, such as shuttles, field trip programs, and a reservation program.
+- A disproportionate number of disadvantaged populations live in inland areas that are more prone to extreme heat.
+Many indigenous people were forcibly moved away from their ancestral lands on the coast.
+Access projects could include campgrounds and cabins, trails, parking lots, restrooms, etc. along with efforts to reduce barriers to coastal access, such as shuttles, field trip programs, and reservation programs.
+Access projects could also include projects to provide tribal members access to their ancestral coastal lands. - Engage and consult with tribes who may lack access to ancestral coastal territories to identify opportunities to promote access to beaches and coastal areas.

-Agency: Natural Resources Agency; Department of Parks and Recreation, State Coastal Conservancy, Coastal Commission, Coastal Conservancy, San Francisco Bay Conservation and Development Commission, State Lands Commission
+Agency: Natural Resources Agency; Department of Parks and Recreation, State Coastal Conservancy, Coastal Commission, Wildlife Conservation Board, Commission, San Francisco Bay Conservation and Development Commission, State Lands Commission

-Goal 2, R5: Identify species and habitats that are critically vulnerable to extreme heat events and areas that may act as refugia to support biodiversity conservation.
+Identify species, habitats, and ecosystems that are critically vulnerable to extreme heat events and areas that may act as refugia, and connectivity between these areas of refuge, to support biodiversity conservation.

-• This action can be achieved through implementing a climate-biodiversity sensor network (weather stations and ecological sensors), to measure and forecast vulnerability; include Department of Fish and Wildlife-owned or -managed lands and facilities in the assessment.
+- Implement a climate-biodiversity sensor network (weather stations and ecological sensors), to measure and forecast vulnerability; include Department of Fish and Wildlife-owned or -managed lands and facilities in the assessment. - Expand and accelerate aquatic stressor monitoring and tracking through on-the-ground field surveys, remote imaging (e.g. via drones), and enhanced GIS mapping capabilities. - Monitor species within intertidal areas, which are vulnerable to extreme heat during low tides.
+Focus initial monitoring efforts on Marine Protected Areas.